-For grade items that come with a specific deadline (most commonly assignments in my courses) there is a grace period of one hour: If you submit within one hour after the posted deadline, we will still accept your submission but your total score for the grade item in question will be reduced by 10%.
+For grade items that come with a specific deadline (most commonly projects in my courses) there is a grace period of one hour: If you submit within one hour after the posted deadline, we will still accept your submission but your total score for the grade item in question will be reduced by 10%.

 Grace periods interact with late days in ways that may not be completely obvious at first, so here’s an example.
 Say an assignment is due at 10:00 pm, and let’s say that your submission would have netted you 90 points.
 There are the following possibilities:

 Note that each 24 hour period that you are late with your submission will eat up a late day, regardless of whether or not you have enough total late days.
-So if you have 2 late days left, but you submit at a time where you would have needed 3 late days, both your 2 late days are gone and your submission receives 0 points.
+So if you have 2 late days left, but you submit at a time when you would have needed 3 late days, both your 2 late days are gone and your submission receives 0 points.
 Be very careful about when exactly you submit something!

 This particular rule works differently in summer session courses.
 See Summer Session for details.

 If you have a problem with the grade you received for an assignment or exam, you are free to complain about it—and indeed you should.
-However, we can’t very well deal with complaints about Assignment 1 in the last week of the course.
+However, we can’t very well deal with complaints about Project 1 in the last week of the course.
 Therefore you must complain within one week of the time you received your grade for us to process the complaint; for summer session courses you must complain within two days of receiving your grade.

 It might be obvious, but “one week” means “seven days” means “seven 24-hour periods” and nothing else.
 If you submit your complaint later than that, we will not deal with it.
 Obviously it’s enough to send your initial complaint (with details about what exactly is wrong) before that deadline, it’s not required that the entire process of resolving your complaint takes place before the deadline (although that’s usually a good idea).